Skip to content

 • Marcus Hwang, UW dental student

-The Sunstar award encourages interdisciplinary collaborative research projects centered on preventive dentistry and focusing on oral complications of systemic diseases; dental caries prevention; periodontal health; social, economic, and behaviorial aspects of preventive dentistry; and more.
+The Sunstar award encourages interdisciplinary collaborative research projects centered on preventive dentistry and focusing on oral complications of systemic diseases; dental caries prevention; periodontal health; social, economic, and behavioral aspects of preventive dentistry; and more.

 The Timothy A. DeRouen Center for Global Oral Health aims to improve communities’ health by including an oral health component in UW projects worldwide through research and scientific discoveries.